chipsalliance/Cores-VeeR-EL2/docs/source/clocks.md

 ### Asynchronous Signals

-{numref}`tab-core-complex-async-signals` provides a list of signals which are asynchronous to the core clock (clk).
+{numref}`tab-core-complex-async-signals` provides a list of signals which are asynchronous to the core clock (`clk`).
-Signals which are inputs to the core complex are synchronized to clk in the core complex logic.
+Signals which are inputs to the core complex are synchronized to `clk` in the core complex logic.
-Signals which are outputs of the core complex must be synchronized outside of the core complex logic if the respective receiving clock domain is driven by a different clock than clk.
+Signals which are outputs of the core complex must be synchronized outside of the core complex logic if the respective receiving clock domain is driven by a different clock than `clk`.

 Note that each asynchronous input passes through a two-stage synchronizer.
-The signal must be asserted for at least two full clk cycles to guarantee it is detected by the core complex logic.
+The signal must be asserted for at least two full `clk` cycles to guarantee it is detected by the core complex logic.
 Shorter pulses might be dropped by the synchronizer circuit.

 :::{list-table} Core Complex Asynchronous Signals